-During the ceremony, three guests will be invited to speak, they are Student Government Association President, Ms. Maribel
+During the ceremony, a number of guests will be invited to speak, they include the Deans of the two Schools at WSU, as well as Student Government Association President, Ms. Maribel

-Mateo, Class of 2020, alumnus Derek Canton, Class of 2015, and faculty member Dr. Francis Olive, of the Worcester State Department of Criminal
+Mateo, Class of 2020, alumnus Jillian Witkowski, Class of 2016, and faculty member Dr. Tim Murphy, of the Worcester State Department of Urban Studies.

 2:20 p.m. - Students check in at the Wellness Center, Multipurpose Gym on 2nd floor

 Light refreshments will be served on the lawn outside the Sullivan Auditorium.

 Academic regalia required.2:30 p.m. - Faculty arrive, robed, at the Woo Café3 p.m. - Speaking program begins in the Sullivan Auditorium